-Pediatric patients are seen at UR Medicine's ambulatory care facility (601 Elmwood Avenue, Rochester, NY 14642) for an allergy consultation.
-This includes the following services:
+Pediatric patients are seen at UR Medicine's ambulatory care facility for an allergy consultation.

 Your provider will start the evaluation of your condition by inquiring about your complete medical, surgical and allergy history.
 Based on your history, allergy testing may be ordered.

 The skin test measures IgE antibody response to certain allergens or triggers.
 Using small amounts of solutions that contain different allergens, your child's nurse will apply the allergens on the skin with a small scratch.
 A reaction would appear as a small red area.
 A reaction to the skin test indicates sensitization only and does not always mean your child is allergic to the allergen.
 Skin testing may not be done on children who have severe eczema or are on antihistamines.